over-engineer/link-verification-for-mastodon/readme.txt

 == Changelog ==

-= 1.1.1: April 10, 2023 =
+= 1.1.1: April 11, 2023 =

-* Add donation link to readme.txt and the plugin’s action links
+* Add donation link to readme.txt and the plugin’s settings page

 = 1.1.0: February 26, 2023 =